 Was there something you really, really wanted to do when you were younger, but you walked away from it because you didn’t think you could do it?
 Have you had childhood doubts since?

 I loved to write.
-I mean, I loved it.
+No, I mean, I loved it.
 I kept diaries, I had literally dozens of pen pals all over the world.
 I crafted short stories that I believed would someday win awards.
 Writing was in my blood.

 When I was in high school and exploring college programs, I floated the idea of writing professionally.
 “You can’t make a living that way,” advised my guidance counselor.
 “Why don’t you do that in your spare time?” suggested my parents.
 “Earn a degree in something that will pay the bills” was the message I received.

 So, I entered college with the intention of earning a business degree.
 I dropped out after almost two years and before attaining an Associate’s degree because I was tired of going to school.
 I wanted to get on with living my adult life.
-But I always regretted that decision, and twenty-five years later I decided to pick up where I’d left off: I returned to college to earn my undergraduate degree when I was forty-five years old.
+But I always regretted that decision, and 25 years later I decided to pick up where I’d left off: I returned to college to earn my undergraduate degree when I was 45 years old.

 When I first went back into a classroom, I thought I must surely be the oldest student on that – or any other – campus, but I soon learned that I was just one of hundreds of “mature students.”